What is False Imprisonment? (C.R.S. 18-3-303)

 The Importance of Working with an Experienced Lawyer in Denver

 If you or someone you know has been charged with the crime of False Imprisonment, exercise your right to remain silent.
-Instead of speaking with the police in Denver, Aurora, or Thornton, give the best criminal defense attorneys at the O’Malley Law Office a call.
+Instead of speaking with the police in Denver, Aurora, or Thornton, give the best criminal defense attorneys at O'Malley and Sawyer a call.
 We will work hard and determine the best defense for your case.
 Working together, we can uncover the truth and save your future.

 Colorado False Imprisonment Statute – C.R.S.
 18-3-303